mjp41/cpython/Doc/regions.md

 If there are still references, then we can scan all objects (from the existing doubly-linked list in the Python cycle detector) to find a reference, and report that as an error.

-When a local object is promoted to a region, we need to ensure that the LRC is correctly maintained.
+When a local object becomes reachable from a region, we need to promote it and anything it can reach be part of that region.
+Promotion requires we correctly maintained the LRC.
 This involves adding new counts for reference to the newly added objects, and removing counts for edges that have become internal to the region.
 Consider the following example: